Yingjie-UCSD/Recommender-System/README.md

 ```python
 from sklearn.decomposition import TruncatedSVD
 ```
 Truncated SVD works on term count/tf-idf matrices as returned by the vectorizers in `sklearn.feature_extraction.text`.
-In that context, it is known as latent semantic analysis (LSA). **[Reference](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html)**
+In that context, it is known as latent semantic analysis ([LSA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html)).
 ## 6 Machine learning models<a name="ml"></a>

 ### 6.1 Naive Bayes<a name="bayes"></a>